kansson/kmp-convex/README.md

     }
 }
 ```

-Queries return a `Flow` for live updates, while mutations and actions return single responses.

 > The Gradle plugin also generates type-safe builders that simplify creating requests as shown in the example above.

 ## Roadmap